137mg/webserv/README.md

 These 3 Headers are minimum required.

-1. HTTP/1.1 200 OK → This mentions what version of HTTP we are using, Status code and Status message.
+1. `HTTP/1.1 200 OK` → This mentions what version of HTTP we are using, Status code and Status message.
-2. Content-Type: text/plain → This says that I’m (server) sending a plain text.
-There are many Content-Types.
+2. `Content-Type: text/plain` → This says that I’m (server) sending a plain text.
+There are many `Content-Types`s.
 For example, for images we use this.
-3. Content-Length: 12 → It mentions how many bytes the server is sending to the client.
+3. `Content-Length: 12` → It mentions how many bytes the server is sending to the client.
 The web-browser only reads how much we mention here.

 The next part is the Body part.
 Here, we send our data.

 First we need to calculate how many bytes we are sending in Body.
-Then we mention that in Content-Length.
-Also, we set the Content-Type appropriately according to the data we are sending.
+Then we mention that in `Content-Length`.
+Also, we set the `Content-Type`  appropriately according to the data we are sending.

 ### Status Code and Status Messages: